Tony Gonzalez

-Early years
+Early life

-Gonzalez was born in Torrance, California, the son of Judith "Judy" (Smith) and Joseph Felix Gonzalez, Jr. He was raised by his mother, who worked two jobs to support the family.
-His paternal grandfather, whose surname was "Goncals," had moved from Cape Verde to Argentina; he was of part Portuguese ancestry.
+Gonzalez was born in Torrance, California.
+He was raised by his mother, who worked two jobs to support the family.
+His paternal grandfather, whose surname was "Gonçalves," had moved from Cape Verde to Argentina; he was of part Portuguese ancestry.
 His paternal grandmother was Jamaican, with part Scottish ancestry; and his mother's family is African-American, with mixed European roots.
 Gonzalez attended Huntington Beach High School in Huntington Beach, California, where he lettered in football and basketball.

 As a senior, he caught 62 passes for 945 yards and 13 touchdowns and was a first-team All America selection at both tight end and linebacker.
 Playing basketball, he was named Orange County and Sunset League MVP as he averaged 26 points per game.

-After his senior year, Gonzalez shared the Orange County High School Athlete of the Year along with golfer Tiger Woods.
+After his senior year, Gonzalez was named the Orange County High School Athlete of the Year, beating out athletes such as golfer Tiger Woods.

 College career

 Gonzalez chose to attend the University of California, Berkeley, where he majored in communications and played both football and basketball.
 As a member of the California Golden Bears football team, he played tight end under future NFL coach Steve Mariucci.
 Gonzalez was also an All-Pac-10 and All-America selection.

 Gonzalez also continued his basketball career at Cal.
 In his junior year, he played in 28 games, averaging 6.8 points and 5.4 rebounds per game as California made it to the Sweet Sixteen of the NCAA basketball tournament.

 Eventually, Gonzalez had to choose a career between basketball or football.
 On the difficulty of the transition between the two, Tony said "you get done playing football and then you transition to basketball[, which] had already been going for a month", but ultimately "the decision was pretty much made for me..."

-Gonzalez decided to forgo his final year of eligibility to declare for the NFL Draft.
+Gonzalez decided to forgo his final year of eligibility to declare for the NFL draft.